Stuart Erwin: Film career

 He broke into films in 1928 in Mother Knows Best.
 In 1934, he was cast as Joe Palooka in the film Palooka.
 In 1932, he co-starred with Bing Crosby in the comedy The Big Broadcast, where he played Texas oil tycoon Leslie McWhinney.

 In 1936, he was cast in Pigskin Parade, for which he was nominated for the Academy Award for Best Supporting Actor.
 In 1940, he played Howie Newsome, the dairy delivery vendor, in the film adaptation of Our Town, based on the Thornton Wilder play.

 In Walt Disney's Bambi, Erwin performed the voice of a tree squirrel.
 Later, Erwin appeared in the Disney films Son of Flubber and The Misadventures of Merlin Jones.

 Radio career

-In 1946, Erwin starred in Phone Again Finnegan on CBS.
+Beginning in 1936, Erwin was a featured player on the CBS musical-comedy series, Jack Oakie's College, part of the Camel Caravan.
+In 1945 Erwin hosted The Stu Erwin Show, a short-lived summer comedy series on CBS.
+In 1946, Erwin starred in Phone Again Finnegan, also on CBS.
 He played an apartment house manager in the comedy-drama.

 He also played various roles on Theater Guild on the Air, Lux Radio Theatre, The Old Gold Radio Theatre and Cavalcade of America.